Nosawkid/FootballLeague/README.md

 # Sports League Simulator

-Welcome to the Sports League Simulator!
-This project simulates a sports league where teams compete against each other.
+Welcome to the Soccer League Simulator!
+This project simulates a soccer league where teams compete against each other.

 ## Features